-The articles in this edition of the Journal touch on a number of topics, all with the aim of building out the Project Production Management (PPM) body of knowledge.
-Some of them are tutorial in nature, aimed at greater precision in terminology, such as the articles on value streams, the distinction between business processes and production processes, and understanding the impact of PPM on financial performance.
-Others illustrate applications of basic Operations Science relationships, such as the article on the unintended consequences of WIP, or on the Operations Science perspective on the limitations of workface planning.
+The articles in this edition of the Journal touch on a number of topics, all with the aim of building out the Project Production Management (PPM) body of knowledge, through successive editions of the Journal.
+Some of them are tutorial in nature, aimed at greater precision in terminology, such as the article on value stream mapping.
+Others illustrate applications of basic operations science relationships, such as the article on the unintended consequences of WIP, or on the operations science perspective on the limitations of workface planning.
 Finally, we also take some positions as an Institute on topics such as the limitations of inferring best practices from statistical benchmarking of capital projects.

 This year, 2018, marks the 5th year that the Institute will hold its Annual Symposium.
 In 5 years, the Institute has come a long way, growing membership from zero to nearly 1000 individual members and over 450 member companies and institutions.
 As that audience has grown, its awareness of Project Production Management has increased.
 Accordingly, our activities this year have shifted emphasis in response to the audience need for greater depth and education.

 Our outreach to grow membership shifted outside North America, with seminars in Europe and trips to the Middle East to publicize the impact of Project Production Management on capital project performance.
 We have recognized the need to highlight the impact of various emerging and established digital technologies, and how they could be used to strengthen the application of Operations Science and PPM in capital project delivery.
 Our 2018 Symposium agenda reflected this realization – we devoted one day out of the two days to discuss and explore the possibilities.
 In other areas, the year has been a continuation of themes that have persisted over the past few years.
 We have continued to expand the Industry Council, aiming to engage new sectors which can benefit from the adoption and application of PPM.